Do I Need Emergency Dentistry?

 Frequently Asked Questions

-While the dental first aid tips above can be helpful, the best first step is always to give us a call!
-We can provide guidance over the phone to help alleviate your pain, save your tooth, and get you into our office as quickly as possible.
+While the dental first aid tips above are helpful, the best first step is always to call us!
+We can provide guidance over the phone to help relieve your pain, save your tooth, and get you into our office as quickly as possible.

-Always follow your doctor’s advice and read the directions on the medication bottle before taking any pain relievers.
-If it is safe for you, you may take a pain reliever like Tylenol, Advil, or Aspirin to alleviate the pain temporarily.
-However, this is not a permanent or perfect solution.
-Dental pain is often nerve-related, and substantial relief can only come from treatment provided by a doctor.
-If you do take medication, write down what you took, the dosage, and the time you took it, and let us know when you come in.
+Always follow your doctor’s instructions and the medication label.
+If it’s safe for you, you can take pain relievers like Tylenol, Advil, or Aspirin to temporarily alleviate the pain.
+However, keep in mind that this is a short-term solution.
+Dental pain often stems from nerve issues, and lasting relief can only come from professional treatment.
+If you take medication, note the type, dosage, and time, and let us know when you arrive.

-Yes, if you need emergency dental care and go to the Emergency Room (ER), they will treat you and bill your health insurance.
-However, the ER is not typically equipped to handle dental problems unless it is a health emergency.
-They may use temporary measures to relieve pain until you can see a dentist.
+Yes, the Emergency Room (ER) can treat you and bill your health insurance, but they’re typically not equipped to handle dental issues unless it’s a medical emergency.
+They may provide temporary pain relief until you can see a dentist.

-If the abscess ruptures, the pain may decrease significantly but you still need dental treatment.
-If the abscess doesn’t drain, the infection may spread to your jaw and to other areas of your head and neck.
-You might even develop sepsis, a life-threatening infection that spreads throughout your body.
+If an abscess ruptures, the pain may decrease, but you still need dental treatment.
+If it doesn’t drain, the infection can spread to your jaw, head, and neck.
+In severe cases, you could develop sepsis, a life-threatening infection that can spread throughout your body.